Loops in the fundamental group of $\mathrm{Symp} (\mathbb C\mathbb P^2\#\,5\overline{ \mathbb C\mathbb P}\,\!^2)$ which are not represented by circle actions: Introduction

 {\it Acknowledgments}.
-The first author is very grateful to Jun Li, Tian-Jun Li and Weiwei Wu for showing and explaining to her their results in a preliminary version of \cite{LiLiWu2}.
-She also would like to warmly thank Dusa McDuff and Martin Pinsonnault for useful and enlightening discussions.
-The second and third authors kindly thank the support of the Gulbenkian Foundation which gave them the opportunity to take part on this work.
+The first and third authors are very grateful to Jun Li, Tian-Jun Li and Weiwei Wu for showing and explaining to them their results in a preliminary version of \cite{LiLiWu2}.
+The first author also would like to warmly thank Dusa McDuff for useful and enlightening discussions.
+The second and fourth authors kindly thank the support of the Gulbenkian Foundation which gave them the opportunity to take part on this work.
+Finally, we would like to thank the referees for their hard and thorough work in reviewing the paper.
+We greatly appreciate their comments and questions.
+Moreover, we think that the modifications based on their suggestions and corrections have vastly improved the paper.